aletheon/eleutherios-website/README.md

 -- Service (Jetstar Airlines or business)
 ```

 For example, the customer request or forum, between Donna and the Travel Agent, can’t be seen or managed by the Healthcare Worker or Jestar Airlines.
-In order to talk to them, Donna has to create a separate request or forum, with them.
+In order to talk to them, Donna has to create a separate request or forum.

 ![5b](./src/assets/5b.jpg)